 In 2019 and 2020, we will organize lectures, workshops and open talks.
 The lectures and the open talks will be open for all.
 The workshops will be restricted as safe spaces for knowledge exchange among racialized people in Finland.

 All these events will bring together international and local activists and scholars to talk, exchange knowledge, network and hopefully create new joint actions in Finland and abroad.

 The project will end with an art-media-poetry-music festival and the launching of an edited book about what we learned.

 This is the ARMA project in a nutshell.
-For further information, contact us at firstname.lastname@example.org.
-We will soon put up our social media platforms.
+For further information, check our website: www.armaalliance.com.